-As the challenges and opportunities of 2021 came to an end, you may have found a moment to sit back and exhale.
+As the challenges and opportunities of 2022 come to an end, you may find a moment to sit back and exhale.

-And then your mind started thinking, "Well, what about the coming year?
-What will 2022 bring?
+And then you may think, "Well, what about the coming year?
+What will 2023 bring?
 Are we prepared for whatever direction it takes us?"